SPAR-OMSK/SPAR-OMSK/README.md

 Spar-omsk - a team of experienced developers specializing in creating innovative mobile and desktop applications.
 We craft high-quality solutions using modern technologies.

 * 🌍 Based in Omsk
 * 🤝 We are open to collaborating on interesting projects
+* 🎓 Our team is constantly learning and growing to stay up-to-date with the latest trends in development.
+* 💻 We are passionate about creating products with user-friendly interfaces and functionality that enhance people's lives.
+We aim to develop applications that simplify life, improve productivity, and enhance the quality of life.

 ### Skills